maxhbr/LDBcollector/README.md

 # lice-comb

-A Clojure library for software license detection.
-It does this by combing through `tools.deps` dependency maps, Maven POMs, directory structures & ZIP files, and attempting to detect what license(s) they contain.
+A Clojure library for software _lice_nse detection.
+It does this by _comb_ing through tools.deps and Leiningen dependencies, directory structures, and JAR & ZIP files, and attempting to detect what SPDX license expression(s) they contain.

 This library leverages, and is inspired by, the *excellent* [SPDX project](https://spdx.dev/).
 It's a great shame that it doesn't have greater traction in the Java & Clojure (and wider open source) communities.
 If you're new to SPDX and would prefer to read a primer rather than dry specification documents, I can thoroughly recommend [David A. Wheeler's SPDX Tutorial](https://github.com/david-a-wheeler/spdx-tutorial#spdx-tutorial).